-Trott's separation from the Methodists was inevitable.
-He realized that his disagreements with the denomination extended far beyond questions about the proper subject and mode of baptism.
-In the spring of 1832, he wrote a letter to a Mr. McLeod, the Methodist Superintendent of Cherokee Missions.
+Trott soon realized that his separation from the Methodists was inevitable.
+Not only were they refusing to employ him anymore, more importantly, his disagreements with the denomination extended far beyond questions about the proper subject and mode of baptism.
+In the spring of 1832, he wrote a letter to a Mr. McLeod, Methodist Superintendent of Cherokee Missions.
 Trott stated that in addition to the practice of sprinkling infants, he had come to reject the authority of all human creeds and the denominational habit of treating human opinions as though they were matters of revealed faith.
 In particular, he renounced the notion, spelled out in the Methodist book of discipline, that the Lord expected him to adhere to John Wesley's creeds as his standard for teaching.
-He also rejected the polity of the Methodist Church with its four orders of bishops and five kinds of tribunals.
-He concluded his letter by describing his predicament:
+He also rejected the polity of the Methodist Church with its four orders of bishops and five types of tribunals.
+He concluded his letter by describing his predicament and announcing his decision:

 Thus, you see, I am compelled to refrain from preaching what I believe to be the truth, to preach what I cannot believe, to suffer expulsion, or to withdraw.
-I prefer the latter.From then on, Trott considered himself a mere Christian and identified himself as part of the movement that Alexander Campbell called "the present reformation."
+I prefer the latter.From then on, Trott considered himself a mere Christian and associated with the movement that Alexander Campbell called "the present reformation."

 Tolbert Fanning, "James J. Trott: Messenger of the Church of Christ at Franklin College, Tenn., to the Cherokee Nation," Gospel Advocate 11 (March 25, 1869), 271-73.